esnet-security/SCRAM/docs/development_guide.md

 Ideally we would never have failing tests getting merged, so clearing up the `make ci-test` before a merge request is suggested.

+#### Debugging Tests

+If you are seeing failed API calls, you can try to browse the API directly in a web browser.
+You can also try to run some curl commands.

+* Use curl with basic auth and json content type header
+   1. Make sure you know the admin user password for basic auth `make pass-reset`
+   2. Get the correct port `make django-url`
+   3. Replace with the correct port `curl -XPOST --user admin:password http://0.0.0.0:62410/api/v1/entrys/ -H 'Content-Type: application/json' --data '{"route": "1.1.1.1/32", "actiontype": "block"}'; echo`

+Trying to write test output to a file is a challenge due to running in ephemeral docker containers, but you should be able to print to stderr to get some debug info as needed as well.

 ## Troubleshooting

 There are a few troubleshooting tricks available to you.